-There is also a wooden toy museum, beautiful hikes, cute restaurants and the infamous Doll Garden of Sabile, a somewhat disturbing garden chock-full of hundreds of endlessly smiling doll people.
+There is also a wooden toy museum, beautiful hikes, cute restaurants, and the infamous Doll Garden of Sabile, a somewhat disturbing garden chock-full of hundreds of endlessly smiling doll people.
 A wonderful day trip from Riga, reachable either by public bus or by hiring a car.
-We recommend combining with the nearby Pedvale Open Air Museum…
+We recommend combining it with the nearby Pedvale Open Air Museum.

 In the northwest part of Latvia, next to Sabile town, you will find the curios Pedvale Open Air Museum – one of the most wonderful and unexpected attractions we visited in Latvia.
 After the restoration of the independence of Latvia, in 1991, the sculptor Ojārs Arvīds Feldbergs obtained the manors of Firckspedvale and Brinkenpedvale and started developing the Open-air Art Museum and in 2018 opened the Pedvale Art Park to the public.

 The terrain of the Art Park encompassed almost 100 hectares of meadows, bushes, steep slopes, deep valleys, streams, and a winding river – all of which visitors are free to wander around and visit.
 The conception of the Art Park is to integrate the natural landscape, cultural heritage, and art into a single space, and artists who participate in the museum’s creative projects are encouraged to get inspiration from the surrounding area and to use the natural materials available there.